felipehimself/felipehimself/README.md

-- 👋 Hi, I’m Felipe from Rio, Brazil
+- 👋 Hi, I’m Felype from Rio, Brazil
 - 👀 I’m interested in learning as possible as I can!
 - 🌱 I’m currently taking a degree in system development and analysis and learning JavaScript, Node.js, MongoDB, and React
 - 💞️ I’m looking to collaborate on everything as long as I have time :D